Introduction

 Gather Required Documentation for Your Application

 We understand that this process can feel overwhelming.
 That’s why Turnout is here to help you navigate it.
-Our trained nonlawyer advocates are ready to assist you in understanding the requirements and ensuring that your submission is completed accurately and efficiently.
+Our trained are ready to assist you in understanding the requirements and ensuring that your submission is completed accurately and efficiently.
 Please remember, Turnout is not a law firm and does not provide legal advice.

 Having these documents organized and prepared will aid in a more precise and effective process, greatly enhancing your likelihood of approval.
 You are not alone in this journey; we’re here to help.